sburakoff-vertex/wholesale-girl/src/pages/comments.md

 <span class="stevie_body">We’ve been working with Stephen for several years now.
 His design work is top-notch and highly creative, and he is very responsive and attentive to detail.
 Stephen is also quite knowledgeable about the inner-workings of the Internet, SEO, etc., which has proven very helpful.</span><span class="client_date">7+ Continuous Years</span></p>

 <p class="stevie_headline_person">Patty Manko</p>
+<p class="stevie_headline"><a target="&#95;blank" class="comment" href="https://specialneedsplanning.com/"><span class="stevie_headline">Special Needs Financial Planning</span></a><br>
+<span class="stevie_body">We selected Stephen from several developers.
+He knew what he was talking about and had a good plan to get it done.
+We had a tight timetable to get the site done – twice!
+And both times he met the dates.
+He’s great to work with and has good views on what to do that he explains and then incorporates our feedback.
+He’s got a great process and we have a great site too.</span><span class="client_date">4+ Continuous Years</p>

+<p class="stevie_headline_person">Kelly McColough</p>
 <p class="stevie_headline"><a target="&#95;blank" class="comment" href="https://www.ShepherdFinancialPartners.com/"><span class="stevie_headline">Shepherd Financial Partners</span></a><br>
 <span class="stevie_body">We selected Stephen from several developers.
 He knew what he was talking about and had a good plan to get it done.
 We had a tight timetable to get the site done – twice!
 And both times he met the dates.
 He’s great to work with and has good views on what to do that he explains and then incorporates our feedback.
 He’s got a great process and we have a great site too.</span><span class="client_date">4+ Continuous Years</p>